 Possible Causes of MS

 Researchers have studied a variety of possible causes for multiple sclerosis (MS), and a combination of factors appears to be involved.
 A popular theory looks at commonly known slow-acting viruses (one that could remain dormant for many years), such as measles, herpes, human T-cell lymphoma, and Epstein-Barr.
 After being exposed to one of these viruses, some researchers theorize that MS may develop in genetically susceptible people.
+While research is ongoing, no specific genes for MS have been identified.
+Genes have some role in susceptibility to MS, but the exact mechanisms remain unclear.

-Some scientists are looking for a connection between MS and nutritional factors, including fat intake, as well as deficiencies in fish oil and Vitamin D. The idea that a diet rich in saturated fat may increase one’s risk of getting MS, as well as worsen his or her disease course, has been a popular theory for several decades.
+Some scientists are looking for a connection between MS and nutritional factors, including fat intake, as well as deficiencies in fish oil and Vitamin D. The idea that a diet rich in saturated fat may increase one’s risk of getting MS, as well as worsen their disease course, has been a popular theory for several decades.
 In addition to food and supplements, Vitamin D is also derived from sunlight.
 Reduced sunlight may be involved in the development of MS.

 As noted earlier, populations living closer to the equator have a lower incidence of MS. A popular theory is that those living closer to the equator are exposed to more sunlight and therefore are less likely to experience a Vitamin D deficiency.
-Studies suggest that low levels of Vitamin D may increase one’s risk of MS. Conversely, the Nurses’ Health Studies (I & II) found that women who were taking 400 IU or more of Vitamin D daily had a lower risk of developing MS.
+Studies suggest that low levels of Vitamin D may increase one’s risk of MS.

-In recent years, researchers have found that interactions between a person’s microbiome and his or her immune cells may contribute to the development and severity of many disease states – including MS. The microbiome refers to the many millions of bacteria that reside in a person’s body, with current research focusing mainly on the bacteria that live in the intestines (referred to as “gut microbiota”).
+In recent years, researchers have found that interactions between a person’s microbiome and their immune cells may contribute to the development and severity of many disease states – including MS. The microbiome refers to the many millions of bacteria that reside in a person’s body, with current research focusing mainly on the bacteria that live in the intestines (referred to as “gut microbiota”).
 Specifically, researchers have hypothesized that imbalances in the number or types of different strains of bacteria could potentially cause the immune system to be inappropriately activated to develop an autoimmune disease.
 Multiple groups are currently conducting research on the microbiome and its potential connection with MS.

 Another factor linked to MS is cigarette smoking.
 One study shows that women who smoke are 1.6 times more likely to develop MS than women who are non-smokers.
 Individuals with MS who smoke also appear to be at a much greater risk of experiencing a more rapid progression of their disease.